 - In providing a list of third parties to which we have disclosed your personal information, we will provide as much information as possible.
 When it is not possible to provide a list of third parties to whom we have actually disclosed your information, we will provide a list of third parties to whom we may have disclosed your information.

 - We will respond to your request within a reasonable time and may charge you a minimal fee.
 The requested information will be provided or made available in a form that is generally understandable.

 - We will promptly correct or complete any personal information found to be inaccurate or incomplete.
 Any unresolved differences as to accuracy or completeness will be noted in your file.
 Where appropriate, we will transmit to third parties having access to the information any amended information and identify the existence of any unresolved differences.

-- Customer can make their requests to the Chief Privacy Officer by telephone (519-946-2000 ext.
-210), via email 7. firstname.lastname@example.org or in writing to: Chief Privacy Officer, 200-2199 Blackacre Dr, Oldcastle, ON, N0R 1L0.
+- Customers can make their requests to the Chief Privacy Officer by telephone (519-946-2000 ext.
+210), via email 7. email@example.com or in writing to: Chief Privacy Officer, 200-2199 Blackacre Dr, Oldcastle, ON, N0R 1L0.
 Response to an individual’s request will be made in a timely and efficient manner.

 Principle 10 – Challenging Compliance

 - We will maintain procedures for receiving, addressing and responding to all inquiries or complaints from our customers relating to our handling of personal information.